-Assessment of core competencies
+Assessment of Core Competencies

-administrative requirement undergraduate graduation and to comply with accreditation requirements, the University may conduct an assessment of core competencies Written Communication, Oral (e.g., Communication, Quantitative Analysis, Critical Thinking, and Information Literacy). assessment will provide the University with information directly from students to help improve curriculum and student success with the mastery of these core competencies.
-Individual results will be confidential and will not be publicly reported.
-The results of these assessments will not be used to influence or impact any grade for any of the classes a student 2017-2018 takes, however it will be a requirement for graduation.
-Questions regarding this administrative requirement may be addressed to the Office of Academic Assessment and Institutional Research.
+As an administrative requirement for undergraduate graduation and to comply with accreditation requirements, the University will conduct an assessment of student core competencies (e.g., Written Communication, Oral Communication, and Quantitative Reasoning.
+Critical Thinking, and Information Literacy).
+These assessments will provide the University with information directly from students to help improve curriculum and student success with the mastery of these core competencies.
+Individual results will be kept confidential and will not be publicly reported.
+The results of these assessments will not be used to influence or impact any grade for any of the classes a student takes, however it will be a requirement for graduation.
+Transcripts and diploma will not be released until such requirements are met.
+Questions regarding this administrative requirement may be addressed to the Office of Institutional Effectiveness.
+E-Mail: oie@triton.uog.edu and Phone: 735-2646.
+If you would like to request for accommodations when taking these assessments, please contact Ms. Sallie Sablan at least two weeks prior to testing.
+Email: sssablan@triton.uog.edu / Tel: 735-2460.